-1. .
-Executive Summary 4 1.1 Background 4 1.2 Management Recommendations 4 2 .
-Introduction 6 3. .
-Background Information on Harbour Porpoises 7 3.1 Population Status 8 3.2 Population Structure .10 3.3 Abundance .10 3.4 Distribution .10 3.5 Habitat Preferences .11 3.6 Health Status .12 3.7 Threats .13 3.8 Legal Status of the Harbour Porpoise in the Western Baltic .18 4. .
-Development of the Conservation Plan .20 5. .
-Recommendations .21 Recommendation 1: Actively seek to involve fishermen in the implementation of the plan and mitigation measures to ensure reducing bycatch Recommendation 2: Cooperate with and inform other relevant bodies about the Conservation Plan .22 Recommendation 3: Protect harbour porpoises in their key habitats by minimizing bycato as far as possible Recommendation 4: Implement pinger use in fisheries causing bycatch .23 Recommendation 5: Where possible replace gillnet fisheries known to be associated with high porpoise bycatch with alternative fishing gear known to be less harmful Recommendation 6: Estimate total annual bycatch .24 Recommendation 7: Estimate trends in abundance of harbour porpoises in the Western Baltic, the Belt Sea and the Kattegat Recommendation 8: Monitor population health status, contaminant load and causes of mortality .24 Recommendation 9: Ensure a non-detrimental use of pingers by examining habitat exclusion and long-term effects of pingers .25 Recommendation 10: Include monitoring and management of important prey species in national harbour porpoise management plans .26 Recommendation 11: Restore or maintain habitat quality .26 6. .
-Implementation and Re-evaluation of the Conservation Plan .27 .
-References Α PPENDIX I - List of relevant reports (grey literature) .36
+1. Executive Summary 5 1.1 Background 5 1.2 Management Recommendations 5 2.
+Introduction 7 3.
+Background Information on Harbour Porpoises 8 3.1 Population Status 9 3.2 Population Structure .11 3.3 Abundance .11 3.4 Distribution .11 3.5 Habitat Preferences .12 3.6 Health Status .13 3.7 Threats .14 3.8 Legal Status of the Harbour Porpoise in the Western Baltic .19 4.
+Development of the Conservation Plan .21 5.
+Recommendations .22 Recommendation 1: Actively seek to involve fishermen in the technical implementation of the mitigation measures to ensure reducing bycatch .22 Recommendation 2: Cooperate with and inform other relevant bodies about the Conservation Plan Recommendation 3: Protect harbour porpoises in their key habitats by reducing bycatch to zer in hpSACs Recommendation 4: Implement pinger use in fisheries causing bycatch outside hpSACs .24 Recommendation 5: Replace gillnet fisheries known to be associated with high porpoise bycat with alternative fishing gear known to be less harmful Recommendation 6: Estimate total annual bycatch .25 Recommendation 7: Estimate trends in total abundance of harbour porpoises in the Western Baltic, the Belt Sea and the Kattegat .25 Recommendation 8: Monitor population health status, contaminant load and cause of mortality y26 Recommendation 9: Ensure a non-detrimental use of pingers by examining habitat exclusion and long-term effects of pingers .26 Recommendation 10: Include monitoring and management of important prey species in nation harbour porpoise management plans Recommendation 11: Restore or maintain habitat quality .28 6.
+Implementation and Re-evaluation of the Conservation Plan .28 7.
+References .29